deptz/augment-ui/QUICK_START.md

 ### 4. First Login

 1. Open http://localhost:5173 in your browser
-2. An authentication modal will appear
+2. An authentication modal will appear (unless `VITE_AUTO_AUTH_MODAL=false` is set)
 3. Enter your JIRA credentials:
    - **Username**: Your JIRA email (e.g., user@example.com)
    - **API Token**: Your JIRA API token or password
 4. Click "Connect"

 Your credentials will be stored in browser localStorage for future sessions.

+**Note:** If you've set `VITE_AUTO_AUTH_MODAL=false` in your `.env` file, the authentication modal will not appear automatically.
+You can still authenticate by going to Settings and clearing credentials, which will trigger the modal.
+The app will function without authentication in this mode.

 ## Quick Test